FelipeIzolan/dialogue-system/README.md

 # dialogue-system
- A simple ( and different ) dialogue system to Godot.
+ A simple dialogue system to Godot.

 ## Methods